L-Soft international, Inc.

-For the SMTPL.EXE "listener" or the legacy LSMTP mailer, it is recommended to open the firewall on port 25 from all IP addresses.
+For the SMTPL.EXE "listener", it is recommended to open the firewall on port 25 from all IP addresses.
 Alternately, simply open the firewall to the appropriate program.
 The only advantage to explicitly opening port 25 as opposed to opening the firewall to SMTPL.EXE or some other specific MTA program is that you can easily switch from SMTPL to another MTA or vice versa without having to worry about changing the firewall settings.
 Port 25 is also a "well-known" port so inbound mail is in almost every case going to come to port 25, regardless of which program is listening on that port for LISTSERV's mail.

 It is strongly recommended that you set up the basic web interface when you install the software.
 The installation kit will offer to do this for you; you need only provide the directory used for CGI programs and the directory and base URL used for LISTSERV's web files.

 If you choose to set up the interface later, please see the next section.

 If you choose to install the web interface manually, please refer to the appropriate white paper depending on what version of Microsoft Internet Information Services you are running:

 These and other informative white papers can be found on L-Soft's web site at http://www.lsoft.com/resources/whitepaper.asp .